leonardehrenfried/blog/_posts/2015-06-04-setting-sbt-memory-options.md

   - xms
 published: true
 ---
-If you've been working on a bigger Scala project you will probably eperienced that SBT consumers a rather large amount of memory and can crash with a `OutOfMemoryError Metaspace`.
+If you've been working on a bigger Scala project you will probably have experienced that SBT consumers a rather large amount of memory and can crash with a `OutOfMemoryError Metaspace`.
 There is a lot of advise floating around the web that tells you to set your memory options in `$SBT_OPTS`.

 I learned  that this is only partially true.